rive-app/rive-ios/README.md

 ## Getting Started

-Follow along with the link below for a quick start in getting Rive iOS integrated into your multi-platform applications.
+Follow along with the link below for a quick start in getting Rive iOS/macOS integrated into your multi-platform applications.

 [Getting Started with Rive in iOS](https://help.rive.app/runtimes/overview/ios)

 ## Supported Devices

 Currently, this runtime library supports a minimum iOS version of **14.0+**.
-Devices supported include iPhone, iPad, and Mac catalyst.
+Devices supported include iPhone, iPad, and Mac catalyst. macOS support supports a targeted version of **13.1**.

 ## Examples

-Check out the `Demo-App/` folder and `Example-iOS/` folder for example applications using the Rive iOS runtime.
+Check out the `Demo-App/` folder and `Example-iOS/` folder for example applications using the Rive iOS/macOS runtime.
 It showcases a number of ways to use the high-level `RiveViewModel` API through UIKit and SwiftUI examples, including:

 - Setting a Rive file via a URL or asset in the bundle
 - Setting layout and loop mode options